FAIR Fine Art Guide

 What silverplate versus sterling means in appraisal work

 The first routing question is not whether an object looks silver.
-It is whether the object is sterling, plated, or a mixed group that includes several metal categories at once.
-That distinction affects which comparables matter and whether the assignment belongs with a silver specialist immediately.
+It is whether the object is sterling, plated, or part of a mixed group.
+That distinction affects which comparables matter and whether the assignment needs a silver specialist immediately.

 • Sterling usually means a recognized silver-content standard, commonly shown through marks such as sterling or 925 depending on the market and object.